martin-rizzo/ZXTapInspector/README.md

 # ZXTapInspector

-**ZXTapInspector** is a command-line tool written entirely in C designed for inspecting ZX-Spectrum ".tap" files.
-The tool lets you list blocks, view detailed information about each block, extract BASIC code, and convert tape data into useful formats.
+**ZXTapInspector** is a command-line tool written entirely in C for inspecting ZX-Spectrum ".tap" files.
+This utility lets you list blocks, view their contents, display the first BASIC program, and even extract each block into separate files using standard compatible formats.

 ## Features
 - **Block Listing:**